 - The design, modelling and carving of four Coats of Arms for the Fishmongers Company.

 Engaging in historically significant live projects enables students to experience the process of designing and creating new works for heritage contexts, and to develop the project management expertise required for professional practice.

 Students benefit from a high ratio of staff to students, ensuring that each student has the regular contact and support that studying carving demands.
 All the tutors are well-established professionals who work on some of the countrys most prestigious projects alongside teaching in the department.
 This ensures that the courses are outward looking and highly vocational, while the tutors provide our graduates with a network of professional contacts that frequently supports future employment.

-Who are the students?
+Who are our students?

-What do they go on to?
+What do our alumni go on to do?

-New work by former students can be seen in many major public commissions: examples include the Modern Martyrs statues for Westminster Abbey, the Tibetan Peace Garden at the Imperial War Museum; the Lion and Unicorn for the spire of St Georges Bloomsbury and the Statue of Sir Hans Sloane outside the Natural History Museum.
+New work by former students can be seen in many major public commissions.
+Examples include the Modern Martyrs statues for Westminster Abbey, the Tibetan Peace Garden at the Imperial War Museum, the Lion and Unicorn for the spire of St Georges Bloomsbury, and the statue of Sir Hans Sloane outside the Natural History Museum.

 Contemporary sculptors who have employed Historic Carving alumni as assistants include Anish Kapoor, Rachel Whiteread, Damien Hirst and Peter Randall Page.